pQraus/iiot-project-test-pqraus-vm/docs/upgrade.md

     ```bash
     iiotctl machine sync
     ```
-18. (commit changes), push branch to github, merge it into main and look at the argo ui.
+18. (commit changes), push branch to github and merge the update branch into main
+19. connect to the argo ui (`iiotctl connect argo`)
+    - refresh all apps
     - remove the old teleport app
-    - sync the apps when they are degraded
+    - sync the apps when they are degraded (maybe there are also resources that need to be deleted)